scummvm/scummvm/backends/platform/atari/readme.txt

 24585, 19668, 16390, 12292, 9834, 8195 (the lower the value, the faster the
 mixing but also in worse quality).
 Default is 24585 Hz (16-bit, stereo).

-"output_samples" in scummvm.ini: number of samples to preload.
+"audio_buffer_size" in scummvm.ini: number of samples to preload.
 Default is 2048 which equals to about 83ms of audio lag and seems to be about right for most games on my CT60@66 MHz.

-If you want to play with those two values, the rule of thumb is: (lag in ms) = (output_samples / output_rate) * 1000.
+If you want to play with those two values, the rule of thumb is: (lag in ms) = (audio_buffer_size / output_rate) * 1000.
 But it's totally OK just to double the samples value to get rid of stuttering in a heavier game.

 Graphics modes